 It is Wajib to pay Khums from a wealth that is mixed with some illegitimate wealth.
-By "illegitimate" we mean anything that has been acquired by the means not permitted in the Shar'iah, for example, usury, gambling or liquor business.
+By "illegitimate" we mean anything that has been acquired by the means not permitted in the shariah, for example, usury, and gambling or a liquor business.